 - Resize your sprite by changing the Size textbox, we changed it to 50 in this tutorial.

-- Then, click and drag the sprite to the left of the game, since the pipes will be moving from the right to the left.
+- Then, click and drag the sprite shown to the left of the game, since the pipes will be moving from the right to the left.

 7. Add the first code block